wavebeem/wavebeem.com/src/blog/2024/10-years-of-themes/index.md

 ---
-title: "10 years of themes"
+title: "10 Years of Themes"
 description:
   "An image gallery and reflection of 10 years of themes I've made for wavebeem.com"